plmaida/NHL_Projects/Active_Player_Comparisons/README.md

 ## Removing
 Because the player name is saved into the dataframe, we simply input the name of the player, the player code is not needed to remove the player.

+## Saving and Loading
+Pickle was used to save and load the dataframes.

 ## Visualize
 An example of a graph that shows Points/Game is shown here: